manukautech/XMRemoteMonitor/README.md

 [https://bugzilla.mozilla.org/show_bug.cgi?id=1521760](https://bugzilla.mozilla.org/show_bug.cgi?id=1521760)
 More about this in our "Issue 1.2" - Ref:
 [https://github.com/manukautech/XMRemoteMonitor/issues/3](https://github.com/manukautech/XMRemoteMonitor/issues/3)
 We have therefore coded a local app which runs in the "Droidscript" environment.
-The basic Droidscript is free from Google Play.
+The basic Droidscript is a free App from Google Play.

 This XMRemoteMonitor download has a placeholder "Access Key" of "111111".
 Edit "appSettings.json" to change this.